Written by Terry Smith

 As promised, here is your guide to all things Electric scooter related when it comes to models designed for kids.
 We’ll cover things like the different types of motors, wheels, etc. that you might come across and try our best to explain them in plain English so you can make a more informed decision when it comes to buying.

-Different kinds of motors
+Comparing the different kinds of motors

 Another thing to look for when choosing an electric scooter is the type of motor.
 There are belt drive, chain drive, and a hub motors.
 Generally speaking, a chain drive motor will last longer than a belt driven one but they do require some minor maintenance to keep them running efficiently.
 Hub motors are coupled directly to the wheels of the scooter and can produce a lot of torque, but can be more complicated to service and repair than the two other types.